KHEngineering/RoboRio/vision/cameratest.md

 Exposure: 23 out of 100
 Exposure control: Hold Current

-The only items we varied was:
+The only items we varied are:

 * Frame Size:
 	- 320 x 240